Milkman Conspiracy: Summary

 "Milkman Conspiracy," like certain other areas in Psychonauts, takes place in the mind of a person, that of paranoid security guard Boyd Cooper.
 Boyd is tasked with guarding an asylum and makes frequent references to "the Milkman."
 The area in his mind is depicted as a suburban neighborhood where the roads are impossibly twisted and cameras can be found everywhere.
 As players control Raz through this world, the gravity may pull them to different paths and angles.
 The world is populated by G-Men, who watch protagonist Raz suspiciously while using tools incorrectly in an attempt to blend in while looking for someone called the Milkman.
-Players collect various tools to try to blend in with G-Men holding the same tools in order to gain access to more parts of the level.
-In addition to the G-Men, there is also the Rainbow Squirts, a group of children led by a woman called the Den Mother.
+Players collect various tools to try to blend in with G-Men holding the same tools to gain access to more parts of the level.
+In addition to the G-Men, there is also the Rainbow Squirts, a group of girl scouts led by a woman called the Den Mother.
 Raz discovers that the G-Men wish to remove the Milkman from Boyd's mind, while the Rainbow Squirts were trying to keep him contained.
-The Milkman escapes, saying "I am the milkman.
+The Milkman escapes, saying "I am the Milkman.
 My milk is delicious." and Raz is ejected from Boyd's mind.
 Boyd assumes the persona of the Milkman in reality before burning down the asylum with a Molotov cocktail.
 The world has various objects called Figments scattered throughout the area, representing different images such as lawn chairs and children.